The home pregnancy test kit is a commercially available kit that women can use to test the signs suggestive of pregnancy.

 HCG provides nourishment to the egg after it has been fertilized and attached to the uterine wall.
 Its main function is to sustain and maintain a pregnancy after conception.

 Principle Behind Home Pregnancy Tests

-HCG can first be detected in a blood sample about 11 days after conception or 3 weeks after first day of last missed period.
+HCG can first be detected in a blood sample about 11 days after conception or 3 weeks after the first day of the last missed period.
 Levels continue to double every 48 to 72 hours.
 They reach their peak at around 8 to 12 weeks of pregnancy.
 After that, the values start declining and level off, remaining steady for the rest of the pregnancy.